 AVSSU dedicates its resources to improving the university experience and creating a diverse community for our students.
 AVSSU promotes an inclusive student environment and strives to build a strong nurturing and connected student experience.
 Academically, AVSSU advocates for easy access to resources and facilitates communication between students, professors, and the faculty.
 Outside of the classroom, AVSSU promotes the use of the city as a place of further exploration, a learning tool, through art communities and the urban fabric of the city itself.

-There are still AVSSU positions available for first-year students in the 2021-2022 academic year; for a listing of positions and how to apply please visit http://www.avssu.ca/.
+AVSSU positions are available for first-year students in the 2023-2024 academic year; for a listing of positions and how to apply please visit linktr.ee/AVSSU\DANIELS.

 You can also contact AVSSU at avssu@daniels.utoronto.ca.